 We eat a plant-based diet, with fish two or three times a week and occasional cheese.
 For breakfast every day, I eat oatmeal made with water and added raisins, and Diana eats cooked black beans.
 On "non-fast" days, we go out to eat our second meal between noon and 3PM, typically vegetables, salads, soups, seafood and fruits, with no limits on portion sizes.
 On "fast" days, we do not eat that second meal.
 Whether it is a fast day or not, we snack on nuts, fruits such as oranges and vegetables such as tomatoes or cauliflower, as often as we like.
 We know that no one can depend on will power, so we do not keep any other foods in our kitchen.
 We do not snack after 7PM.

 Note that we eat only two meals a day on our regular days.
 We decided many years ago that the three-meals-a-day pattern was just too much food for our needs and I think that is true for most people over 40, 50, 60, or wherever the weight starts to creep on.
-We live in a large retirement community where we are surrounded by older people and what a sad picture it is; at least 80 percent and maybe 90 percent are overweight.
+We live in a large retirement community where we are surrounded by older people and at least 80 percent are overweight.
 Usually our main meal is mid-day (noon-3PM) but if we are invited to join friends for dinner, we just adjust to their schedule and make our second meal "dinner" at their preferred time.

-What This Program has Done for Us After Diana's accident two years ago, she found that she had lost more than three inches in height from compression fractures in her spine.
+What This Program has Done for Us After Diana's accident in 2014, she found that she had lost six inches in height from compression fractures in her spine.
 She decided to use a strict program of intermittent fasting to bring her weight down to match her new height.
-She lost 15 pounds in six weeks, so where she had been 5'9" and 135 pounds, she is now under 5'6" and 120 pounds.
+She lost 15 pounds in six weeks and 10 pounds more in the next year, so where she had been 5'9" and 135 pounds, she is now 5'3" and 110 pounds.
 I was so impressed with her results that I decided to try it myself.
 I am 5'10", and after just a few months on the program, my weight had dropped from 168 to 138.
 See my report on Intermittent Fasting for Weight Loss

 When we reached our goal weights, we went to our more relaxed program and have since maintained our weights without much effort.
 Diana exercises vigorously every day even though she has severe rheumatoid arthritis, and she believes that staying active and keeping her weight down help to control the pain.
 I have to keep my weight low because of my genetic predisposition to store all my fat in my belly.
-I have very narrow hips.
-I had high blood sugar levels when I weighed 168 pounds, my father died of diabetes and my brother is diabetic.
+I have very narrow hips and buttocks.
+I had high blood sugar levels when I weighed 168 pounds, my father died of diabetes and my brother is diabetic; all of my tests are now normal.

 Why a Fat Belly Leads to Diabetes Storing fat in your belly, rather than your hips, increases your risk for diabetes because it shows that you are storing fat in your liver.
 When blood sugar levels rise too high, your pancreas releases insulin which lowers blood sugar levels by driving sugar from the bloodstream into the liver.
 Fat in your liver prevents the liver from accepting sugar from the bloodstream to keep blood sugar levels high.
 Almost everyone with a large belly and small hips already has high blood sugar levels and is at high risk for diabetes and heart attacks.
 In one study, intermittent fasting markedly helped decrease belly fat (Translational Research, October 2014;164(4):302–311).